Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Impact of a hypothetical intervention modifying the exposure distribution

 When evaluating exposure-response functions, oftentimes the exposure has a cross-over effect and the outcome depends on the exposure over multiple days, i.e., $K>0$.
 In this case, the estimation of the exposure-response function could be affected by time-dependent confounders.
 When they are not present -- i.e., when previous outcomes do not affect future exposures, and when covariates in $\vX_{it}$ are fixed or time-varying covariates are not affected by previous exposures -- under Assumption \ref{ass:Ign_exp}, the conditional exposure-response function is identified by:

-with $\overline{C}_{it}=[\overline{R}_{it}, \overline{V}_{it}]$.
+with $\overline{\mathbf{C}}_{it}=[\overline{\mathbf{R}}_{it}, \overline{\mathbf{V}}_{it}]$.
 That is, we adjust for all type of confounders, including baseline covariates as well as the evolution of time-varying covariates pre-treatment and during the cross-over window.
 Thus, the average exposure effect on the exposed (AEE) is identified from the observed data as follows:

+with $\E[Y_{it}(\vs)| \vX_{i0}]$ identified by Equation \eqref{eq:adj_exp}.
 When the exposure is the number of potentially contagious interactions between infectious and susceptible people and the outcome is the mortality rate, time-independent confounders can include population and environmental characteristics.
 For example, an area with a high average age might show limited interactions between individuals and yet a high mortality rate.

 On the other hand, it is possible to conceive time-dependent confounders affected by previous exposures and affecting future ones.
 For instance, the adoption of protective behaviors (e.g., mask wearing, test and treatment seeking behaviors), that are likely to reduce exposure to the virus as well as the risk of death, might be prompted by an increase in COVID-19 cases.
 Similarly, the worsening of the epidemic could compromise the contact tracing capacity, and its effectiveness in identifying cases, letting them circulate and infect more people.
 As a consequence, the effective reproductive number $R_e$ could get higher (although the downward bias in the estimated $R_e$ might be more prominent), while the capacity of monitoring the onset of severe symptoms in a timely matter will also be compromised, leading to an increased mortality rate.
 In addition, a surge in cases can lead the governments to impose stricter restrictions as well as to increase the provision of medical equipment, affecting both the future $R_e$ and mortality rate.